 - This fund has a small and mid-cap bias.
 Investments in smaller companies are generally higher risk compared to investments in blue chip companies.

-- The past performance of our fund is not a reliable indicator of future results.
+- The past performance of our UK equity fund is not a reliable indicator of future results.

 Please note that this is only a brief overview of the risks involved with investing in the VT Downing Unique Opportunities Fund.
 Please read full details of all the risks here before investing.